The Forgotten Service? Remembering the Merchant Marine

 Honor unto Whom Honor is Due on Memorial Day and Everyday

 They came from all over this great Land of ours.
 Some officers were distinguished leaders from the nation’s finest universities.
-Before WWII, many officers had graduated from Maritime Officer Academies, such as my father’s alma mater in New London, Connecticut.
+Before World War II, many officers had graduated from maritime officer academies, such as my father’s alma mater in New London, Connecticut.
 This academy was later amalgamated into the U.S. Coast Guard Academy and the U.S. Merchant Marine Academy.
 The men were able seamen, having sailed the seven seas and faced the most frightening experiences of the raw elements unleashed on the vast oceanic prairies.
 Yet nothing could prepare these intrepid patriots for what lay ahead.

-As a pastor, I would ask our musicians to play the service hymns during announcements before the Call to Worship.
-Preparing for my first Memorial Day service at First Presbyterian Church of Chattanooga, I asked our famed, and now late, pianist, Mr. Jim Wilson, if he would play a musical phrase from each service, beginning with the Air Force, Army, and continuing through the Coast Guard, Marine Corps, and Navy.
-When I paused, I said, “Jim, I know that not too many people know the Merchant Marine service song, but I was wondering if...”—Jim lifted his hand gently to pause me.
+As a pastor, I would ask our musicians to play the service hymns during the announcements before the Call to Worship.
+While preparing for my first Memorial Day service at First Presbyterian Church of Chattanooga, I asked our famed, and now late, pianist, Mr. Jim Wilson, if he would play a musical phrase from each service, starting with the Air Force, Army, and continuing through the Coast Guard, Marine Corps, and Navy.
+When I paused, I said, “Jim, I know that not too many people know the Merchant Marine service song, but I was wondering if...”
+Jim lifted his hand gently to pause me.
 “Oh, I know it, Mike.
 No problem.”
+As I led the memorial service, I named, “The United States, Air Force . . .
+The United States Army . . .
+The United States Marine Corps . . .
+The United States Merchant Marine—then, the inspiring notes of “Heave Ho!
+Me Lads!” resonated through the sanctuary.

-That Sunday, after he played the Marine Corps anthem and several of our men stood to be honored, Jim modulated on the grand piano to play the Merchant Marine anthem.
-I didn’t expect anyone to stand.
+As Jim modulated on the grand piano from the famous Marine Corps Hymn to the first notes of the Merchant Marine anthem, I didn’t expect anyone to stand.
 Just as I looked at Jim to smile, a cue to move on to the Navy’s “Anchors Away,” one elderly gentleman stood.
 Then, a woman stood.
 I did a double-take.
-Not many Merchant Marine veterans of her era remain, and women in the Maritime Service were rare.
+Not many Merchant Marine Veterans of her era remain, and women in the Maritime Service were rare.
 I will never forget that moment in my ministry.
+Two Merchant Mariners from World War II.
+One unforgettable sight.

-I will also never forget the sacrifice of all those courageous everyday heroes who gave their lives for God and Country in each of our storied branches of the Armed Forces.
+I will also never forget the sacrifice of all those courageous, everyday heroes who gave their lives for God and country in each of our storied branches of the Armed Forces.
 I served in the Navy as a top-secret linguist and as a Chaplain in the Army.
-I have over thirty-two years of uniformed service to Old Glory.
-So, I am proud of the Navy and Army.
-But I have to tell you: I love the Merchant Marine.
-And I salute the WWII Merchant Mariners who sacrificed our freedom.
+I have over thirty-two years of uniformed service to Old Glory and will have completed fifty years of formal association in 2026.
+Therefore, I am proud of the Navy and the Army.
+But I have to tell you: I love the US Merchant Marine.
+I salute the World War II Merchant Mariners who sacrificed so much to secure our freedoms.
+And I add to their number, the Merchant Mariners who served with distinction in every major conflict since.
 They are the heroes’ heroes.

 Let me share some things you may not have known about this excellent service that continues to serve our nation so well.